Membership Surveys: 7 Questions with Ruth Bernstein

 2. How are the surveys conducted?
 Are they all done by phone or is there an online component to them?

 We can also combine multiple modes of reaching members.
-EMC Research has been a pioneer of multi-modal methodologies, where some responses come from traditional telephone interviewing and some from text message-to-web or email-to-web, so we have a lot of experience combining modes in ways that make sense for each organization.
-Every membership is unique and it’s important to consider your members when you make a decision about how to reach them.
+EMC Research has been a pioneer of multi-modal methodologies, for membership surveys where some responses come from traditional telephone interviewing and some from text message-to-web or email-to-web, so we have a lot of experience combining modes in ways that make sense for each organization.
+Every membership is unique and it’s important to consider your members when you decide how to reach them.

 3. What information can you learn from a membership survey that an organization may not be able to learn otherwise?